Last Updated on January 13, 2022 by Grow with Bovees

-Rubber plants have waxy, colorful foliage that’s easy to clean by simply wiping them down with a soft cloth.
-Speaking of which, rubber plant leaves feature a shade of mahogany and a rich green color, making them a great choice for any indoor space.
+Their ovate leaves feature a shade of mahogany and a rich green color, making them a great choice for enhancing any indoor space.

 Are Rubber Tree Plants Toxic?

-The rubber plant can be toxic if ingested by cats, dogs, horses, and humans.
-Rubber trees generally aren’t toxic to be fatal if ingested in small doses, and cause minor irritation in most cases.
+However, I.R. bushes generally aren’t toxic enough to be fatal, if only ingested in small doses, and only cause minor irritation in most cases.

-If eaten, the rubber plant can cause more severe symptoms, which is why it’s a good idea to keep them out of the reach of your children and pets.
+If eaten, this plant can cause more severe symptoms, which is why it’s a good idea to keep them out of the reach of your children and pets.

-There are several symptoms of rubber plant poisoning, most notably mild to acute skin irritation in the form of dermatitis, rashes, and even blistering.
+There are several symptoms of latex plant poisoning, most notably; mild to acute skin irritation in the form of dermatitis, rashes, and even blistering.

-If any part of the rubber plant gets in contact with the mouth, nose, or eyes of someone prone to allergies, it can cause severe burning.
-Signs of rubber tree houseplant poisoning include nausea, vomiting, lack of coordination, and lethargy, among others.
+If any part of this plant gets in contact with the mouth, nose, or eyes of someone prone to allergies, it can cause severe burning.

-When pruning or propagating rubber trees, it’s highly recommended that you wear protective latex gloves to prevent latex sap irritation.
+When pruning or propagating them, it’s highly recommended that you wear protective gloves to prevent latex sap irritation.

-If your children, pets, or yourself come in contact with the leaves, tree trunk, or any other parts of rubber plants, use a mild soap or cold water to rinse the area.
+If your children, pets, or yourself come into contact with the leaves, tree trunk, or any other parts of I.R.
+Bushes, use a mild soap or cold water to rinse the area.

 What Type of Light Does Ficus Elastica Need?

-The best location to place your rubber plant is near a window that either has a sheer curtain or doesn’t receive direct sunlight, to give it the right amount of indirect sunlight and to avoid scorched leaves.
+The best location for your rubber plant is near a window that either has a sheer curtain or doesn’t receive direct sunlight, to give it the right amount of indirect sunlight and to avoid scorched leaves.

-The variegated varieties of rubber plants require more light to enhance their colors.
-Hence, it’s important they get the right amount of light.
+Variegated varieties of rubber plants require more light to enhance their colors.
+To maintain their variegations, it’s important they get the right amount of light.

 Rubber houseplants need a good balance of temperature and do well in warm to average room temperatures of 60 to 65 °F at night and 75 to 80 °F during the day.

 How Much Water Do Rubber Plants Need?

-The amount of water a rubber houseplant needs depends on the season, where the plant should be kept moist during the growing season (summer).
-You can keep the plant moist by simply wiping the leaves of your rubber tree with a damp cloth or misting them.
+The plant should be kept moist during the growing season (summer).
+You can keep the plant moist by simply wiping the leaf surfaces of your bush with a damp cloth or misting them to provide extra humidity.

-Water rubber plants thoroughly, and let the top inch of soil dry out to the touch before watering again or use a soil probe to monitor the moisture level.
+Water plants thoroughly, and let the top inch of soil dry out to the touch before watering again or use a soil probe to monitor the moisture level.

-Furthermore, make sure that the pot of your rubber plant has a proper drainage hole, and is packed with well-draining soil to prevent root rot.
+Furthermore, make sure that the pot of your plant has a proper drainage hole, and is packed with well-draining soil to prevent root rot.
 Drainage holes in the pots of house plants are essential and will help to avoid overwatering.

-During the dormant season, that is during the winter, you want to reduce moisture levels, so keep the rubber plant soil dry, but not fully dry.
+During the dormant season, that is during the winter, you want to reduce moisture levels, so keep the soil dry, but not fully dry.

 You will know if it is too dry.
-If you notice droopy leaves on your rubber houseplant, it’s a good indication that your plant needs more water.
+If you notice droopy or brown leaves on your rubber houseplant, starting with the tips, it’s a good indication that your plant needs more water.

-With regard to the type of water, you can use distilled water and tap water that’s left out overnight to get rid of the chlorine.
-Do not use tap water without letting it sit out overnight, as it’s rich in chlorine and other chemicals that can damage the plant.
+Do not use tap water for watering, without letting it sit out overnight, as it’s rich in chlorine and other chemicals that can damage the plant.

 What’s the Best Fertilizer and Soil for Rubber Plants?

-A water-soluble houseplant fertilizer is a great choice for your rubber houseplant and should be applied during the plant’s active growth in the spring and summer, during which time it should be applied every two weeks.
+The addition of a water-soluble granular houseplant fertilizer is a great thing for your rubber houseplant and should be applied during the plant’s active growth in the spring and summer, during which time it should be applied every two weeks.

-Additionally, apply the fertilizer at the rate of one tablespoon per square foot of potting soil.
-You should plant your rubber plant in a well-draining potting mix such as a blend of 1 part peat, 1 part pine bark, and 1 part coarse sand (or perlite).
+You should plant your rubber plant in a well-draining potting mix such as a blend of; 1 part peat, 1 part pine bark, and 1 part coarse sand (or perlite).

 How to Prune a Rubber Plant